zoltantoth0409/liferay-portal/modules/util/source-formatter/documentation/enhanced_for_loop.markdown

 ## Enhanced For-Loop

-When possible, use an Enhanced For-Loop
+When possible, use an Enhanced For-Loop.

 ### Arrays